eroicaleo/DesignPatterns/HeadFirst/HeadFirstNotes.md

 that creates the products.
 That allows us to implement a variety of factories that produce products meant for different context - such as different region, operating systems, or different look or feel.

+## Abstract Factory Pattern Defined

+**Abstract Factory Pattern Defined**: provides an interface to create families of related or dependent objects without specifying their concrete classes.

+The similarity and difference between Factory Method and Abstract Factory:
+* Both patterns create objects.
+		* FM uses inheritance. subclass to do the creation, client only needs to know the abstract type they are using.
+		* AF uses object composition. subclass defines how products are produced.
+* Both decouple the client from concrete classes.
+* To add one new product, the AF needs to add interface.
+* AF use FM to create objects.
+* FM makes use of the concrete types the subclasses create.
+* Both encapsulate object creation and keep application loosely coupled.
+* Use when:
+		* AF: needs to create family of products.
+		* FM: decouple client code from concrete classes need to instantiate.
+			Or don't know all the concrete classes you are going to need.